NDCLab/pepper-pipeline/base_eeg_docker_files/README.md

     DRIVER    VOLUME NAME
     local     data
    ```
    which lists all of the volumes known to docker.
-If we want to see detailed information on the docker containerr, we can use the inspect command.
+If we want to see detailed information on the docker container, we can use the inspect command.
 That is, `docker inspect data` which will produce the following output:
    ```json
     [
         {